jacobecox/templates/clickhouse/versions/2.0.0/README.md

 1. Create your bucket.
 Update the value `bucket` to include it's name and `region` to include it's region.

-2. Run the following CLI command for guidance on setting up required AWS resources.
+2. Run the following CLI command for guidance on setting up required AWS resources and creating a [Cloud Account](https://docs.controlplane.com/guides/create-cloud-account).

-**Important**: For the steps given from the command, skip step 2 from the generated instructions — this template automatically creates the Cloud Account.
-In the trust policy (step 4), add your role ARN in addition to the `controlplane-driver` entries.
+**Important**: In the trust policy (step 4), add your role ARN in addition to the `controlplane-driver` entries.

 ```SH
 cpln cloudaccount create-aws --org ORG_NAME --how
 ```

 3. Create a new policy with the following JSON and attach it to the role (replace `YOUR_BUCKET_NAME`)